Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Linear line congruences and hydrodynamic type systems

 From the first two equations, which are~\eqref{eqs}, we find:

 and substituting in the Pl\"ucker quadric~\eqref{eq:pluckerquadr} we obtain

-Thus the first two linear equations define a $\PP^3\subset\PP^5$ that cuts the quadric in the union of two planes, one is defined by the two equations and $p^{34}=0$ wheras the other is defined by first three equations.
-Thus the congruence $L_u$ is defined by the first three equations.
-The first two equations by themselves do not suffice to define the congruence defined a hydrodynamic type system.
+Thus \eqref{eq1} and \eqref{eq2} define a $\PP^3\subset\PP^5$ that cuts the quadric in the union of two planes, one is defined by the two equations and $p^{34}=0$ whereas the other is defined by first three equations.
+Thus the congruence $L_u$ is defined by \eqref{eq1}, \eqref{eq2} and \eqref{eq3}. { Notice that the first two equations by themselves do not suffice to define the congruence associated to a hydrodynamic type system.}

 In~\cite[Example 4.9]{DePoiFaenziMezzettiRanestad17} a three-form on $\K^4$ is used to define a system of three linear equations $p_{12}=p_{13}=p_{23}=0$.
-One easily verifies that these define the lines in $\PP^3$ that pass through the point $(0:0:0:1)$, similar to the $L_u$ that pass through $R$.
+One easily verifies that these define the lines in $\PP^3$ that pass through the point $(0:0:0:1)$, similar to the lines in $L_u$ that pass through $R$.

 Also our equations~\eqref{3451} can be re-written using the alternating three form $\Omega= (\omega_{ijk})$ as in~\eqref{eq:omcoeff}, so $\omega_{ijk}=-\omega_{jik}$, $\omega_{ijk}=-\omega_{ikj}$ with $\omega_{123}=1$, so that $\tilde{T}=\ud u^1\wedge \ud u^2\wedge \ud u^3$, $\omega_{124}=A_{12}$, $\omega_{134}=B_1$ and $\omega_{234}=B_2$: